fmoncomble/SocialCorpusScraper/docs/README.md

 [![Firefox add-on](https://github.com/fmoncomble/Figaro_extractor/assets/59739627/e4df008e-1aac-46be-a216-e6304a65ba97)](https://github.com/fmoncomble/SocialCorpusScraper/releases/latest/download/SocialCorpusScraper.xpi)
 ### Chrome/Edge
 [![available-chrome-web-store4321](https://github.com/fmoncomble/SocialCorpusScraper/assets/59739627/e497b504-5836-4acd-a283-96f53366d290)](https://chromewebstore.google.com/detail/socialcorpusscraper/jpanohhfhmkaglopgghkdfdbkgliemoc)

 Remember to pin the add-on to the toolbar.

+⚠️ If you have alreay installed one or more of the 4 modules, it is preferable to disable or uninstall them to avoid any conflict.

 ## Instructions for use
 - Click the add-on's icon in the toolbar.